JulianOzelRose/TR-SaveMaster/README.md

 - **Tomb Raider: Chronicles**
    - CD: `C:\Users\USERNAME\AppData\Local\VirtualStore\Program Files (x86)\Core Design\Tomb Raider Chronicles\`

 Once your game directory is selected, the editor will populate with the savegames found.
-To toggle between them, simply click the dropdown box labled "Savegame".
+To toggle between them, simply click the drop-down box labled "Savegame".
 You can then change ammunition, weapons, health, and items.
 Click "Save" when you are done, and your changes will be applied.
 This editor automatically creates backups of savegame files, which is enabled by default.
 You can toggle auto backups off, but it is highly recommended that you leave it enabled.
 To find this option, click
 "File" and then look for "Create backups".
 You can also change the UI theme and hide the status bar, if you desire a simpler interface.
 You can find these options